Travel During a Pandemic

 Nyepi Day of Silence

 I called Agung straight away; he said he would turn around and pick us up.
-Fortunately no one as staying in the apartment so at least we had a place to stay.
+Fortunately no one was going to be taking the apartment so at least we had a place to stay.

-The bigger problem was that the following day was Nyepi- Bali’s day of Silence, occurring for 24 hours during March, each year, following the new moon.
+The bigger problem was that the following day was Nyepi – Bali’s Day of Silence, which occurs every March after the new moon.
 It is a day of compulsory silence that is reserved for self-contemplation.
-Anything that interferes with that purpose is restricted, including phone service and internet.
+Anything that interferes with that purpose is restricted – all stores, shops, restaurants are closed, the airport is closed, and even phone service and internet would go down for the day.

 The days surrounding Nyepi are anything but silent - several rituals of offering and cleansing take place before and after Balinese New Year's Day, to rid worshipers of past evils and bestow good fortune in the year ahead.

-Every restaurant and grocery store would be closed, so we knew we had purchase food.
-We'd been through Nyepi many times, and normally enjoyed the solitude.
+Since restaurants and grocery stores would be closed, we knew we had to purchase food before the lockdown.
+We'd been through Nyepi many times, and normally enjoyed the solitude during the Day of Silence.

-It was surreal return to the compound having said our farewells.
-I immediately fired up the computer, went on Expedia and studied our options.
-There weren’t many flight available out of Bali back to Canada as we’d lost almost a week with the Eva Airways fiasco.
-Airports were shutting down- only Jakarta, Tokyo and Seoul remained opened in SE Asia, and it seemed they would also close at any time.
-Bangkok, Singapore, Hong Kong, Taipei- all closed.
-Our friends we'd met on Koh Kut caught one of the last flights out of Bangkok before it closed.
+Our return to the family compound was surreal after having just said our farewells.
+I immediately fired up the laptop and went on Expedia to study our options.
+There weren’t many flights available out of Bali back to Canada as we’d lost almost a week with the Eva Airways fiasco.
+Airports were shutting down—only Jakarta, Tokyo and Seoul remained open in SE Asia, and it seemed they might also close at any time.
+Bangkok, Singapore, Hong Kong, Taipei were all closed.
+Friends met on Thailand's Koh Kut had caught one of the last flights out of Bangkok before it closed.

-I found a flight with ANA Air, as a fellow stranded traveller at Bali Airport had mentioned it as a good option.
-But it wasn’t until the 29th, over 60 hours travel time through Jakarta, as far as Vancouver.
-At least we'd be back in Canada.
-The 29th seemed like a long way off; the world locking down faster than anytime in living memory.
+I found a flight with ANA Air, as a fellow stranded traveller at Bali Airport had mentioned it was a good option.
+But it wasn’t leaving until the 29th, and was over 60 hours travel time through Jakarta, and would only get us as far as Vancouver.
+Somehow we would have to figure out how to get to eventually get to Windsor, but at least we'd be back in Canada.
+(Our two kids had been frequently messaging us that we had to get home ASAP – they were especially worried about us as we were supposedly in the most vulnerable age-range for contracting the virus.)
+The 29th seemed like a long way off, especially with the world locking down faster than anytime in living memory.

 Would the virus spread like wildfire through Bali?
 The headlines coming out of Italy, the UK and elsewhere were alarming.

-Ubud was soothingly quiet.
-No locals burning garbage, no electricity, it was very peaceful even as the world was falling apart.
-That night we went up on the roof to gaze at the stars unimpeded by lights- it was very magical.
+But to us, all this meant that Ubud was soothingly quiet and a pleasure to experience.
+No locals burning garbage (often mostly plastic), no buzz saws on construction sites, no honking vehicles; it was so peaceful even as the world was falling apart.
+That night we went up on the roof to gaze at the stars unimpeded by lights... very magical.

-Agung announced the Nyepi lockdown was to be extended for at least one more day through the 26th, or even longer, although the internet would be turned back on.
-More stress; apparently people were being prevented from getting to the airport, according to reports online.
+The next day, Agung announced that the Nyepi lockdown was to be extended for at least one more day through the 26th, or even longer, although the internet would be turned back on.
+More stress for us; apparently people were also being prevented from getting to the airport, according to reports online.
 The heat and humidity seemed even more stifling; we only had air in the bedroom, and I found it insufferably hot.

 Time seemed to move slowly.
-After a fitful unplanned second night of Nyepi, I awoke before sawn and climbed to the fourth floor.
-I could see Mount Agung- the giant volcano that dominates the skyline- off in the distance.
-Lightning bolts danced around its perimeter- it was like a science fiction movie.
-Mother earth was angry!
+After a fitful unplanned second night of Nyepi, I awoke before dawn and climbed up to the fourth floor.
+I could see Mount Agung—the island's giant "mother" volcano off in the distance.
+Lightning bolts danced around its perimeter; it looked just like a science fiction movie.
+Mother Earth was angry!

-Then I noticed locals were once again on the move, riding their motorbikes; the lockdown was over!
-Only three more days until we fly out.
+When I looked down, I noticed locals were once again on the move, and were out riding their motorbikes; the lockdown was over!
+Only three more days until we flew out.

-We signed up for alerts from the Canadian Embassy in Jakarta.
-We received a list of all flights departing from Jakarta to Canada.
-Jakarta it seemed was a better home than Bali.
-There weren't any connections from Bali back to Canada.
-All roads led to Jakarta, only an hour and a half from Bali by air.
+We'd signed up for alerts from the Canadian Embassy in Jakarta; we received a list of all flights departing from Jakarta to Canada.
+There weren't any connections from Bali back to Canada, so we realized all roads led to Jakarta, only an hour and a half from Bali by air.

 The COVID19 situation is Indonesia is very serious and getting worse quickly.
 As of today the number of confirmed cases is relatively low at 790, but a credible United Kingdom-based study estimates as few as 2% of Indonesia’s COVID cases are reported.
 Based on consultations with public health experts, the Embassy assesses that the situation in Indonesia will get considerably worse over the coming weeks and months.
 Access to professional health care for any issue, related to COVID or not, is already very limited.
 The health care system in Indonesia will soon be overwhelmed.
 The ultimate number of fatalities will be very high.